themogulAP/ArchipelagoCM/worlds/commandmission/docs/en_Mega Man X Command Mission Instructions.md

 - All Characters and parameters.
 - All Sky Room Cosmetics (over 1000 more checks!)
 - Traps
+- FULL Deployment Center: Locations, Mechaniloids and their parameters, etc.
 - and more!

 ## What items and locations get shuffled?